Thornburg Village (Normandy Village)

 The developer and builder of this bohemian enclave was a 25-year-old Californian by the name of Jack Wood Thornburg, who had already built (and in some cases designed) several houses in north Berkeley, all in Storybook style (see Jack W. Thornburg Projects in Berkeley).
 On Spruce Street, Thornburg planned to build a self-contained community with shops, but zoning restrictions precluded the inclusion of commercial units.
 At the opening of the first phase, the developer told the Tribune that he was proposing to complete a group of several units.
 Each unit, virtually a unique apartment building with several apartments, will be individually owned.
 Thornburg advertised for investors in the same issue in which the Tribune carried the article.

-The architect of the first phase of Thornburg Village was William Raymond Yelland (18901966) of Oakland, who specialized in Storybook-style design.
+The architect of the first phase of Thornburg Village was William Raymond Yelland (18901966) of Oakland, who designed in many idioms but is now identified chiefly with Storybook Style.
 A native of Saratoga, CA, Yelland graduated from the University of California in 1913 with a B.S. in Architecture before spending a year at the University of Pennsylvania.

 During World War I, the architect was stationed in France, absorbing there the esthetic influences that would shape his career.
 In 1920 he joined the Oakland architectural office of Miller and Warnecke, and by 1924 he had opened his own practice at 1404 Franklin Street.